 When cancer progresses to advanced stages, individuals may experience jaundice, loss of appetite, nausea, abdomen pain, back pain, or weakness.

 To diagnose liver cancer, your doctor may recommend you doing imaging tests and biopsy.
 Fibrolamellar carcinoma is treated with the help of chemotherapy, embolisation therapy, and surgeries.

-Cholangiocarcinoma is a liver cancer that is also called bile duct cancer.
-This type of cancer occurs in the bile ducts, a long tube-like structure that connects your liver to the gallbladder and small intestine.
+Cholangiocarcinoma is also called bile duct cancer.
+This is one of the types of cancer occurs in the bile ducts, a long tube-like structure that connects your liver to the gallbladder and small intestine.

 Individuals older than 50 years of age are more likely to get cholangiocarcinoma.
 Signs and symptoms of cholangiocarcinoma include jaundice, stools that are white in color, weakness, itching, pain in the abdomen, and sudden weight loss.

-Angiosarcoma is a type of liver cancer that is extremely rare and is formed in the blood vessels of the liver and lymph vessels.
+Angiosarcoma is one of the types of liver cancer that is extremely rare and is formed in the blood vessels of the liver and lymph vessels.
 This is also known as haemangiosarcoma or soft tissue sarcoma.
 Individuals with a history of radiation therapy are more likely to get angiosarcoma.